apache/druid/docs/development/extensions-core/spark.md

 ```

 ### Partitioning & `PartitionMap`s
-The segments written by this writer are controlled by the calling DataFrame's internal partitioning.
+The segments written by this writer are controlled by the calling dataframe's internal partitioning.
-If there are many small partitions, or the DataFrame's partitions span output intervals, then many
+If there are many small partitions, or the dataframe's partitions span output intervals, then many
 small Druid segments will be written with poor overall roll-up.
-If the DataFrame's partitions are
+If the dataframe's partitions are
 skewed, then the Druid segments produced will also be skewed.
 To avoid this, users should take
-care to properly partition their DataFrames prior to calling `.write()`.
+care to properly partition their dataframes prior to calling `.write()`.
 Additionally, for some shard
 specs such as `HashBasedNumberedShardSpec` or `SingleDimensionShardSpec` which require a higher-level
 view of the data than can be obtained from a partition, callers should pass along a `PartitionMap`
 containing metadata for each Spark partition.
+This map should have the signature `Map[Int, Map[String, String]]`,
+where the keys are a Spark partition id and the values are maps from property names to string values
+(see the provided partitioners for examples).
 This partition map can be serialized using the
-`PartitionMapProvider.serializePartitionMap` and passed along with the writer options using the
+`PartitionMapProvider.serializePartitionMap` method and passed along with the writer options using the
 `partitionMap` key.
-The partitioners in `org.apache.druid.spark.partitioners` can be used to partition
-DataFrames and generate the corresponding `partitionMap` if necessary, but this is less efficient
-than partitioning the DataFrame in the desired manner in the course of preparing the data.

 If a "simpler" shard spec such as `NumberedShardSpec` or `LinearShardSpec` is used, a `partitionMap`
 can be provided but is unnecessary unless the name of a segment's directory on deep storage should
 match the segment's id exactly.
 The writer will rationalize shard specs within time chunks to
 ensure data is atomically loaded in Druid.
-Either way, callers should still take care when partitioning DataFrames to
+Either way, callers should still take care when partitioning
-write to avoid ingesting skewed data or too many small segments.
+dataframes to  write to avoid ingesting skewed data or too many small segments.

+For initial development work, sample `HashBasedNumbered`, `SingleDimension`, and `Numbered` partitioners
+are provided.
+These partitioners all implement the `PartitionMapProvider` interface, so once they've
+partitioned a dataframe the corresponding partition map can be retrieved via the `getPartitionMap`
+method.
+If calling code imports `org.apache.druid.spark.DruidDataFrame`, dataframes will
+have the additional methods `hashPartitionAndWrite`, `rangePartitionAndWrite`, and `partitionAndWrite`
+which will partition the dataframe using the respective partitioner, set the appropriate writer
+options including passing the partition map, and return a DataFrameWriter object for final configuration
+before writing. **Please note that these writers are significantly less efficient than partitioning a
+dataframe using your knowledge of the underlying data.** These partitioners use the column names
+`__timeBucket`, `__rank`, `__partitionNum`, and `__partitionKey` internally, so they will not work
+if a source dataframe uses those column names as well.
+If the source dataframe uses those column names,
+`HashedNumberedSegmentPartitioner` or a custom partitioner will need to be used.

 ## Plugin Registries and Druid Extension Support
 One of Druid's strengths is its extensibility.
 Since these Spark readers and writers will not execute on a Druid cluster